The South Lawson Waterfall Circuit is a scenic bushwalking trail that passes by four small but picturesque waterfalls in the southern part of Lawson.

 Dogs: | On a lead |

-There are two starting points for the South Lawson Waterfall Circuit Walk, both on Honour Avenue and both with car parks, as indicated in the map below.
+There are two starting points for the South Lawson Waterfall Circuit, both located on Honour Avenue and each with its own car park, as shown on the map below.

-The primary starting point of the circuit walk is less than 1 km south of the train station (see map location).
-If that car park is full, park somewhere on the side of the road, or try the second car park further south.
+The main starting point is less than 1 km south of the train station (see map).
+If that car park is full, you can park along the road or use the second car park further south.

-The train station is within walking distance of the walk as well, so using public transport is an excellent alternative to travelling by car.
+The train station is within walking distance of the trailhead, making public transport a great alternative to driving.

-Also note that if you’re visiting with your dog, the circuit walk runs past the former Lawson golf course, which now functions as a large dog park.
+If you’re visiting with your dog, note that the circuit passes the former Lawson golf course, which now serves as a large off-leash dog park.
 Visit the council website for more details.

 - Adelina Falls